A list of takedowns you previously submitted will still be accessed in the Classic Content Manager System. See below for updated instructions.

 - Use the Sort by drop-down in the top right hand to sort the results based on Relevance, Published date, or Lifetime views.

-- Click the checkbox next to each video you wish to report.
+- Click the Down arrow next to each video you wish to report, then find the asset in each video you’d like to claim.

-- When you are finished making selections on one page of results, click the Actions button at the top of the page and select the Takedown dropdown.
-A pop-up window will appear.
+- When you're finished making selections on one page of results, click the Actions button at the top of the page and select the Takedown dropdown.
+A pop-up window will open.

 - NEW: Click SELECT ASSET to provide a precise identification of your copyrighted work in the Work allegedly infringed field.
 You’ll have the option to either: